platformsh/platformsh-docs/sites/upsun/src/get-started/stacks/laravel/crons.md

                     fi
 ```

+## Run the Laravel scheduler every minute

-Please note that cron tasks execution on the default {{< vendor/name >}} offering are limited to once every 5 minutes.
+Cron job execution on the default {{< vendor/name >}} offering are limited to once every 5 minutes.
-Please refer to the full [crons documentation](/create-apps/app-reference.html#crons).

-An alternative way that guarantees that the scheduler is run every minute is to implement `artisan schedule:work` in a worker.
-To do so, add a new worker configuration in your `{{< vendor/configfile "app" >}}`:
+For more information, see the [documentation on crons](/create-apps/app-reference.html#crons).

+However, you can add a [worker](/create-apps/app-reference#workers)
+and specify a start command that [runs the scheduler every minute](https://laravel.com/docs/11.x/scheduling#running-the-scheduler-locally).
+To do so, use the following configuration:

 ```yaml {configFile="app"}
 applications: